-Nancy Metayer, a long-time resident of Coral Springs, serves as the city’s first Black and Haitian-American woman Commissioner.
+Nancy Metayer Bowen, a long-time resident of Coral Springs, serves as the city’s first Black and Haitian-American woman Commissioner.

-Currently, Metayer is the Statewide Coalition Manager for NEO Philanthropy, supporting efforts around reproductive and gender justice throughout the State of Florida.
+Currently, Metayer Bowen is the Statewide Coalition Manager for NEO Philanthropy, supporting efforts around reproductive and gender justice throughout the State of Florida.
 She graduated with her Bachelor of Science from Florida Agricultural and Mechanical University and her Master of Health Science from Johns Hopkins University.
 She is a Steering Committee Member for the Miami Climate Alliance, is an Executive Board Member for Avanse Ansanm, Ruth’s List Broward, Women’s March Broward, and the Broward County Commission on the Status of Women (CSW) Advisory Board.
-Metayer also serves as a Committee Member for Coral Springs Neighborhood Environmental Committee and Community Involved Government Committee.
+Metayer Bowen also serves as a Commission Liaison the Affordable Housing Advisory Committee, Charter School Advisory Board, Environmental Sustainability Committee, Multi-Cultural Advisory Committee, and Broward League of Cities.